Mark Feehily: 1998–2012: Six as One, IOYou, Westlife

-During live performances, Feehily has also sung completely solo for the songs "Oh Holy Night", "Imaginary Diva", "Talk Me Down", "Before It's Too Late" and Boy George's "Il Adore".
-In addition to being a lead vocalist, Feehily has also co-written several songs, including some with his band members.
+Feehily has also co-written several songs, including some with his band members.
 Feehily has spoken to The Boston Globe of his embarrassment about Westlife's Rat Pack-tribute album, ...Allow Us to Be Frank; he blamed Westlife's label for forcing them to record it after Robbie Williams had success with this type of music.
 He dismissed the instance as a "weird time" in Westlife's career.
 Despite this, he has referred to his role in Westlife as "the best job in the world".

 2015–2018: Solo career

 As well as releasing music as part of Westlife, Feehily has also released music as a solo artist, under the name "Markus Feehily" rather than "Mark Feehily", which he was known as in Westlife.
 In February 2015, Feehily launched his solo career with a radio premiere of his debut single "Love Is a Drug" on RTÉ 2fm in Ireland.
 The next day the track premiered online, via Wonderland Magazine.
 Moments after the premiere of the song, it was made available for pre-order on iTunes, with the official video for the track launching on his Vevo channel two weeks later.
 The song was released on 19 April 2015.

 He released his debut solo studio album Fire on 16 October 2015.
 It includes the singles "Love Is a Drug" and "Butterfly".

 He was a support act for Wet Wet Wet and Mariah Carey.
 He was also invited by Russell Crowe at Olympia Theatre, Dublin, 1 October 2017, for his "Dublin Indoor Garden Party gig" to sing "Love Was My Alibi", written by Crowe and Carl Falk for the film The Water Diviner, which Crowe both directed and starred in, accompanied by Alan Doyle and Falk.
 His second album Christmas, featuring the track "River", a rendition of the song by Joni Mitchell, was released on 1 December 2017.

-2018–present: Westlife reunion with new music, concert tour and The Masked Singer
+2018–present: Westlife reunion with new music, concert tour, The Masked Singer and departure from Westlife

 In October 2018, a video was posted to Westlife's official social media platforms announcing the group's reunion as a four-piece.
 In 2019 the group headlined "The 20 Tour", named in honour of Westlife's 20th anniversary since its formation and the release of its first single, "Swear It Again", in 1999.
 In addition to touring, Westlife also released new music.
 "Hello My Love", the first single from the group's upcoming album, debuted on the Graham Norton Show on 10 and 11 January 2019.
 In 2022, Feehily appeared on the third series of The Masked Singer as "Robobunny".
 He reached the final and finished in third place.

+He was in a one night concert version of the musical The Secret Garden as Neville Craven.
+The production was at the London Palladium on 28 August 2022.
+He starred opposite acclaimed West End actor Hadley Fraser as his brother Archibald Craven.

+In February 2024, Feehily announced that he is leaving the band temporarily due to health issues.